With this document you can:

 The push-to-web methodology is more cost effective when compared with face-to-face collection methods.

-The methodology also allows increased numbers of people to be interviewed at relatively lower cost, something that is important for the analysis of gambling harms.
+The methodology also allows increased numbers of people to be interviewed at relatively lower cost, something that is important for the analysis of the consequences of gambling.

 A postal alternative to the online questionnaire enabled the recruitment of adults who may have been less technologically literate, not have access to the Internet, or preferred an alternative option, and so increasing the representativeness of the sample.

-The survey includes a broad range of content on gambling that is relevant to both gamblers and non-gamblers.
+The survey includes a broad range of content on gambling that is relevant to both those who gamble and those who do not gamble.

 The self-administered data collection methods are likely to mitigate social desirability in responses to questions about sensitive topics (for example, about their gambling behaviour).